cisco-open/camblet-driver/README.md

 ### Debian package

-The kernel module can be packaged into a Debian package with DKMS support.
+The kernel module can be packaged into a Debian package with DKMS support, so kernel module re-builds are handled automatically.

+#### When building the package for yourself

-Prepare the build environment:
+Prepare the build environment, if you want to build the package on your workstation:

 ```bash
 sudo apt install debhelper